NetApp/harvest/docs/create-storagegrid-dashboard.md

-This guide walks you through the process of integrating StorageGrid's built-in Grafana dashboards with Harvest.
+This guide walks you through the process of creating custom Grafana dashboards in Harvest that are similar to StorageGRID's built-in dashboards.

 ## Step 1: Identify StorageGrid Dashboard Metrics

-First examine the metrics used in StorageGrid's native dashboards to understand what needs to be collected by Harvest.
+First examine the metrics used in StorageGrid's built-in dashboards to understand what needs to be collected by Harvest.

 ### Access StorageGrid's Native Dashboards